grumpycoders/pcsx-redux/docs/lua.md

   return client
 end
 ```

+Of course, this can also delay processing significantly, as the main loop is usually bound to the speed of the UI, which can mean up to 13ms of delay.

 #### File API
 While the io API isn't exposed, there's a more powerful API that's more tightly integrated with the rest of the PCSX-Redux File handling code.
 It's an abstraction class that allows seamless manipulation of various objects using a common API.